Jai Uttal: Artist statement and reception

-Uttal's music is very popular in the yoga community, being described as “very hypnotic.”
+Uttal's music is popular in the yoga community, being described as “very hypnotic.”
 One reviewer stated, “He does a great job of explaining the purpose of chanting and kirtan.”
 “The practice of calling to the divine creates a bridge between the individual and the eternal, opening the heart and welcoming the spirit.”
 Uttal says, “These ancient chants contain a transformative power and healing energy.
 By singing these prayers we join a stream of consciousness and devotion that has been flowing for centuries.”
 Uttal says, “Music that creates bridges.
 Music that unites hearts and cultures.
 Music that brings peace.”

-In one biography it is said, “Jai Uttal has cultivated a voice and musical styles that carries the listener into the heart of devotion, prayer, and healing, and to an ecstatic remembrance of the divine.”
+One biography says, “Jai Uttal has cultivated a voice and musical styles that carries the listener into the heart of devotion, prayer, and healing, and to an ecstatic remembrance of the divine.”

 Albums

 In 1990 Uttal released his debut album, Footprints, on Triloka Records, which featured “world music innovator Don Cherry and Indian vocalist Lakshmi Shankar.”
 The album was in the top ten on the world music charts.
 In 1992, Uttal released Monkey.
 The next year, in 1994, Beggars and Saints was released, which was a “tribute to the Bauls of Bangal.”
-In addition to the new album, Uttal produced two CD's for his teacher, Ustad Ali Akbar.
-Journey and Garden of Dreams became extremely popular in the Indian community.
+In addition to the new album, Uttal produced two CDs for his teacher, Ustad Ali Akbar.
+Journey and Garden of Dreams became popular in the Indian community.

-Three years later, Shiva Station was released, which was mixed by the innovative and ubiquitous producer Bill Laswell.
-Shiva Station presented traditional chants in a totally new way.
-The concerts united the temple and the nightclub, the sacred and the worldly; emphasizing the underlying theme that spirituality and devotion can pervade all aspects of life.
+Three years later, Shiva Station was released, which was mixed by the innovative producer Bill Laswell.
+Shiva Station presented traditional chants in a new way.
+The concerts united the temple and the nightclub, the sacred and the worldly, emphasizing the underlying theme that spirituality and devotion can pervade all aspects of life.
 Around this time the popularity of yoga was on the rise.
 Uttal began to receive more requests to lead kirtan workshops and concerts all over the world.
 Uttal released a live kirtan CD entitled Nectar to begin to chronicle these kirtan events.

 In 2000, a compilation of his four Triloka albums appeared as Spirit Room.
 In February 2002, Jai Uttal and the Pagan Love Orchestra released, on Narada Records, Mondo Rama, which means World is Rama or Everything is God.
 The album has been called Uttal's most personal expression to date.
 “Combining Brazilian influences, Hebrew prayers, Appalachian Blues, Beatles psychedelia, and, of course, Indian music and chants, Mondo Rama explodes from the speakers in celebration and rebirth.”

 In 2009, Uttal released Thunder Love.
-One reviewer said the following about the album, “[It’s] a true example of ‘world music,’ it's a pan-cultural potpourri of sounds and styles from around the globe, seamlessly sewn into a contemporary pop/rock format.
+One reviewer said about the album, “[It’s] a true example of ‘world music,’ it's a pan-cultural potpourri of sounds and styles from around the globe, seamlessly sewn into a contemporary pop/rock format.
 Uttal's soulful singing and spiritual themes provide the crucial connective thread throughout the album."